-Protocol disparities and network latencies motivate us to introduce a new storage architecture: SCSI-To-IP Cache Storage, or STICS for short.
-The purpose of STICS is to bridge the disparities between SCSI and IP so that efficient SAN can be built over the Internet.
-It provides an iSCSI network cache to smooth out the traffic and improve overall performance.
+- It provides an iSCSI network cache to smooth out the traffic and improve overall performance.
 Such a cache or bridge is not only helpful but also necessary to certain degree because of the different nature of SCSI and IP such as speed, data unit size, protocols, and requirements.
 Wherever there is a speed disparity, cache helps.
-Analogous to "cache memory" used to cache memory data for CPU, STICS is a "cache storage" used to cache networked storage data for server host.
-By localizing part of SCSI protocol and filtering out some unnecessary traffic, STICS can reduce the bandwidth requirement of the Internet to implement SAN.
+Analogous to "cache memory" used to cache memory data for CPU [27], STICS is a "cache storage" used to cache networked storage data for server host. - It utilizes the techniques in Log-structured file system [34,40] to quickly write data into magnetic media for caching data coming from both directions.
+Because a disk is used in caching, it is nonvolatile, which is extremely important for caching storage data reliably since once data is written to a storage, it is considered to be safe - By localizing part of SCSI protocol and filtering out some unnecessary traffic, STICS can reduce the bandwidth requirement of the Internet to implement SAN. - Active disks [1,23,32] are becoming feasible and popular.
+STICS represents another specific and practical implementation of active disks. - It is a standard plug-and-play building block for SAN over the Internet.
+If ISTORE [6] is standard "brick" for building storage systems, then STICS can be considered as a standard "beam" or "post" that provides interconnect and support for construction of SANs.

-To quantitatively evaluate the performance potential of STICS in real world network environment, we have implemented the STICS under Linux.
-We have used PostMark benchmark and EMC's trace to measure system performance.
+Overall, STICS adds a new dimension to the networked storage architectures.
+To quantitatively evaluate the performance potential of STICS in real world network environment, we have implemented the STICS under the Linux OS over an Ethernet switch.
+We have used PostMark [16] benchmark and EMC's trace to measure system performance.
 PostMark results show that STICS provides up to 4 times performance improvement over iSCSI implementation in terms of average system throughput.
-For EMC's trace, our STICS shows up to 6 times as fast as the iSCSI in terms of average response time.
+For EMC's trace measurement, our STICS shows up to 6 times as fast as the iSCSI in terms of average response time.